0xFableOrg/roll-op/README.md

 commands:
   <command>

     -- MAIN COMMANDS --

-    help                show this help message and exit setup               installs prerequisites and builds the optimism repository devnet              starts a local devnet, comprising an L1 node and all L2 components clean               cleans up deployment outputs and databases l2                  deploys and starts a local L2 blockchain aa                  starts an ERC-4337 bundler and a paymaster signer service explorer            starts a block explorer
+    help                show this help message and exit setup               installs prerequisites and builds the optimism repository devnet              starts a local devnet, comprising an L1 node and all L2 components clean               cleans up deployment outputs and databases l2                  starts an L2 blockchain, deploying the contracts if needed aa                  starts an ERC-4337 bundler and a paymaster signer service explorer            starts a block explorer